thesteuber/assign03-50-steuber/README.md

 ### III.
 Tasks:

-[10 POINTS] Properly document the notebook with descriptions of the tasks.
+[10 POINTS] Create a new notebook name "churn-prediction", and properly document the notebook with descriptions of the tasks.

-[10 POINTS] Using the scikit-demo-solutions notebook as a guide, prepare a new notebook to read in the HR data.
+[10 POINTS] Using the scikit-demo-solutions notebook as a guide, read in the HR data.

 [10 POINTS] Split the data for train and test